jimlind/filmlinkd-java/README.md

 - Listen for PubSub messages
 - Post Something to Discord
 - Setup Spring Boot for Dependency Injection
-- Setup production and dev variables
+- Setup production and development configs

 Next.

+- How to use the env flags during cloudbuild
 - Create subscription if it doesn't exist
 - Post the right message to the right channel
 - Solve sharding